2-Chloromethylpyridine

 2-Chloromethylpyridine is an organohalide that consists of a pyridine core bearing a chloromethyl group.
 It is one of three isomeric chloromethylpyridines, along with 3- and 4-chloromethylpyridine.
 It is an alkylating agent.

-2-Chloromethylpyridine is a precursor to pyridine-containing ligands.
+Preparation and reactions

+It can be prepared by reaction of 2-methylpyridine with chlorine.
+A more efficient route involves treating 2-picoline-N-oxide with phosphoryl chloride in the presence of triethylamine: